ernestoagc/angular-java-spring-jwt-mysql-form-crud/README.md

-# COMPARE TARIFF APP - NODEJS AND ANGULAR
+# FORM CRUD JWT - JAVA AND ANGULAR

 #### **1. Deploy solution in local environment**
 Download the source code, and into the folder execute the docker compose file: